mmaous/mean-app-azure-linux/README.md

 $ sudo apt install nodejs
 ```

-When installation is complete, Run nodejs -v to verify the installation:
+When installation is complete, Run ``node -v`` to verify the installation:

 ```ps
 $ node -v